Explore

 It: Chapter Two got alotta flack from both fans and critics alike for not being "as good" or "as scary" as chapter one.
 But, I have to be honest here, I really enjoyed it, quite a lot.
 I don't understand the basis for the criticisms "It" got since the story of this film adaptation stays pretty true to what what Stephen King penned onto paper (with the obvious editing down that is a standard requirement whenever a story goes through the process of being converting from a novel to a movie).
 And when you pay attention to what King wrote in the book, the cosmic angle of "It's" nature, it moved closer to fantasy science fiction with an element of horrot than it did to being a tale that was just a pure horror story.
 If the writers and producers of the movie wanted to honor the story in the book, this movie is pretty close to what had to be portrayed to get that result.
 And it also required the type of elaborate special effects that were needed to bring all the elements of "It" to life.
 I know this is just horror fan's opinion, but if that diminishes the level of scare in favor of the seeing as much as possible King's ideas for an immortal god of fear come to fruition on the big screen, then I'm fine with "It".

 In 1993, the king of summer blockbusters struck again with a massive motion picture that kicked off a brand spanking new franchise called Jurassic Park!
 While there had been movies about dinosaurs before (one of my favorites as a kid was a drive-in second feature called The Land That Time Forgot) this is the one that left the biggest footprint into the annals of giant prehistoric lizard film history.
-And one of the major reasons for that is that, utilizing the enormous purse strings that typically are attached to any of his cinema projects, Spielberg was able to make dinosaurs come digitually to life in as much realistic detail as possible, even to this date.
-And not just visually, but also, in its story’s premise and the scientific facts that were required in projecting this concept of modern day colossal creatures with a high level of believability.
+And one of the major reasons for that is that, utilizing the enormous purse strings that typically are attached to any of his cinema projects, Spielberg was able to make dinosaurs come digitally to life in as much realistic detail as possible, even to this date.
+And not just visually, but also, in its story’s premise and the scientific facts that were required in projecting this concept of modern-day colossal creatures with a high level of believability.

 As was predicted, Jurassic Park was a massive success throughout the globe, and thus, a sequel was pretty much guaranteed.
 Maybe a bit too much of a guarantee.
 Because, while it was obvious that Steven had a vision for the first chapter about a prehistoric park for the public, it seemed like this follow up was relying more on firmly established formula than it was on any kind of creative inspiration.

 That’s not to say that The Lost World isn’t an entertaining piece of blockbuster escapism.
 It definitely is.
 And you can tell that Spielberg did his best with the basic elements that make up a typical Amblin production (fantastic visual world building, witty dialogue, and of course, the dinosaurs look spectacular).
 But at the very heart of it, there is much heart.
-Especially considering the the lead actors included Jeff Goldblum, Julianne Moore, and Vince Vaughn, which, IMO, made for a better cast than the movie preceding this one.
+Especially considering the lead actors included Jeff Goldblum, Julianne Moore, and Vince Vaughn, which, IMO, made for a better cast than the movie preceding this one.
 The oversized oomph that stampeded through cinemas just four years earlier wasn’t there.
 By any other filmmaker, that was fine.
 But with Steven Spielberg’s name on it, particularly at that time, expectations were for nothing less than the best.
 Or at least, the biggest.

 I enjoy The Lost World: Jurassic Park every time I watch it.
 That is why it’s on this list.
 But considering the stakes of the brand, I really would have much preferred that it was good enough for a higher, much higher, spot than what I have it in now.